 Devil May Cry 3: Dante's Awakening

 A young and cocky Dante is pulled into a struggle with his twin brother, Vergil, who is trying to reopen the portal to the demon world and obtain the powers of their father, Sparda.
-Dante tries to stop Vergil and Arkham, a human-turned-demon, but is defeated long enough for Vergil obtain the half of their mother's amulet that Dante carries.
+Dante tries to stop Vergil and Arkham, a human-turned-demon but is defeated long enough for Vergil to obtain half of their mother's amulet that Dante carries.
 The amulet is a key to opening the portal between the worlds.
 As he pursues them, he meets up with Lady, the daughter of Arkham, who is trying to avenge her mother.
 In the end, Dante is able to stop Vergil, leaving him in the demon world.
 Inspired by Lady's commitment to what she believes in, Dante continues hunting demons, opening up a business named Devil May Cry.

 Devil May Cry 4

 Dante travels to Fortuna and tries to assassinate the High Priest of the Order of the Sword, Sanctus.
 Unknown to everyone but Dante, Sanctus is trying to bring a demon named Savior to life.
 Dante ends up fighting against the Order and a man named Nero.
 Looking for his brother's sword, Yamato, Dante is shocked that it has ended up in the possession of Nero.
 He lets the younger man keep the sword.
 It isn't long before Sanctus reveals that he needs the blood of Sparda to awaken Savior.
 Dante was who he intended to use, but takes Nero instead, claiming he is also a descendant of Sparda.
 Yamato is used to open the Hellgate and release demons into the city.
 Dante fights his way back into Fortuna, reclaiming Yamato and destroying the Hellgate before facing Sanctus and Savior.
 With the help of Nero, Dante is able to defeat both.